 As shown repeatedly, multiple systematic reviews provided negative opinions for lumbar interlaminar epidural injections.
-However, recently 2 systematic reviews were performed evaluating lumbar and cervical interlaminar epidurals (22,23).
+However, 2 systematic reviews performed evaluating lumbar and cervical interlaminar epidurals (22,23).
 They arrived at conflicting conclusions with systematic review of the effectiveness of the cervical epidurals in the management of chronic neck pain illustrating Level II-1 evidence in managing chronic neck and upper extremity pain (23), whereas, the evidence if Level II-2 for short-term relief of pain of disc herniation or radiculitis utilizing blind interlaminar epidural steroid injections with lack of evidence for long-term relief.
 However, all lumbar interlaminar and cervical interlaminar studies were performed without fluoroscopy.
-There are studies being conducted with fluoroscopy which may change the results (49,50).
-Presently the evidence for blind lumbar interlaminar epidurals in disc herniation and radiculitis is negative (22).
+There are studies with fluoroscopy which change the results (54,55).
+The evidence for blind lumbar interlaminar epidurals in disc herniation and radiculitis is negative (22).
 Thus, these should be mandated to be performed under fluoroscopy and we believe that the results will be similar to caudal and transforaminal when performed appropriately.
-The evidence was also negative for chronic low back pain of discogenic origin without radiculitis or disc herniation and no evidence is available in spinal stenosis.
 We do not recommend lumbar interlaminar epidural injections in post-surgery syndrome unless the needle placement and epidural entry can be performed below the level of the scar to avoid complications.
+Thus, as shown in Table 5, published randomized trials of effectiveness of lumbar interlaminar epidural steroid injections performed under fluoroscopy with an active-control design, which are all judged to be high quality studies, showed positive results in disc herniation, axial or discogenic pain without facet or sacroiliac joint pain or radiculitis, and spinal stenosis.
+These results are very similar to transforaminal and caudal epidural injections.